-SAP has had a few other databases that it owned through the years, like SAP DP or Max DB, but these were very lightly sold.
+SAP has had a few other databases that they owned through the years, like Max DB, but these were very lightly sold.
 SAP purchased Sybase several years ago.
 However it has not been able to sell many Sybase databases, and the Sybase acquisition has been a washout, with the Sybase product seen as quite dated.
 SAP doing very little to keep the Sybase database line up to date, and by trying to force HANA into historically Sybase accounts they damaged their relationships in the core Sybase financial sector and may of that customer switched to Microsoft SQL Server, which is based on Sybase.
 It is a feature of the controlled IT media, that the horrible outcome the Sybase acquisition has not essentially uncovered.
 We covered this topic in the article How Accurate is SAP on the Sybase Acquisition.

-SAP has very strongly based its strategy around HANA, but the HANA pricing is quite unusual and is important to understanding how to best purchase HANA.
+SAP has very strongly based its strategy around HANA.
+The pricing for HANA is quite unusual and is important to understanding how to best purchase HANA.

 SAP’s Refusal to Certify Any DB but HANA

 SAP has simply refused to certify any other database for use with S/4.
 SAP has made many statements regarding HANA’s “unique” performance characteristics.
 I have carefully evaluated each of these statements and found them to be without merit.
 And Brightwork’s research into HANA in depth goes back to 2016.

 However, through both its own and its many partners, SAP has a very effective sales force and the willing army of compliant consulting partners.
 These partners effectively to prevent this information from being widely known or repeated.

 Understanding SAP’s Strategy with S/4HANA and HANA Pricing